nkarl/wsu-cpts-453-graph-theory/homeworks/week9/HW5.md

 > pizza -->|0.7| hotdog
 > ```
 >
-> Using a Markov chain we can estimate the probability distribution for the three types of food possibly serve every day.
+> Using a Markov chain we can estimate the probability distribution for the three types of food possibly served every day.
 >
-> To do that, we map these probabilitistic relations to a directed graph, and thus have our Markov chain for this decision making problem.
+> To do that, we map these *states* and their probabilitistic relations to a directed graph, and thus have our Markov chain for this decision making problem.
 Given a Markov chain mapped to an adjacency matrix (also called a transition matrix), there exists a state vector $\pi$, called the *stationary distribution*, composed of the probability distributions of all nodes in the chain, and is the convergence of all the state vectors $\pi_i$ where $i = 0, 1, \dots N$.
 >
 > $$
 > \pi\cdot A = \pi